noahgrant/resourcerer/README.md

 * Can `resourcerer` do anything other than `GET` requests?

     `resourcerer` only handles resource _fetching_ (i.e. calling [Model.prototype.fetch](/docs/model.md#fetch)).
-Note that this is not the same as only making `GET` requests; pass in a `method: 'POST'` property in a resource's config to turn the `data` property into a POST body, for example, when making a search request.
+Note that this is not the same as only making `GET` requests; pass in a `method: 'POST'` property in a resource's config to turn the `params` property into a POST body, for example, when making a search request.

     For write operations, use Models' [`save`](/docs/model.md#save) and [`destroy`](/docs/model.md#destroy) methods directly: